-The Flinders Peak Medical Centre began as a single doctor practice in 1985 and was then called the Purga Medical Practice.
-It was established by Dr Michael Shera and Mrs Davida Shera.
+The Flinders Peak Medical Centre began as a single doctor practice in 1985.

-The surgery is committed to affordable, best practice, evidence-based medicine.
-We were one of the first surgeries in Australia to be accredited and we are currently accredited with GPA Accreditation Plus.
+The surgery is committed to evidence-based medicine.
+We were one of the first surgeries in Australia to be accredited and we are currently accredited with Quality Practice Accreditation.

-The Flinders Peak Medical Centre takes its name from Mt Flinders, the highest mountain peak in the Teviot Range of South East Queensland.
-Mt Flinders is the most striking feature of the local landscape and its base is just over 11 kms drive from the surgery.
+The Flinders Peak Medical Centre takes its name from Mount Flinders, the highest mountain peak in the Teviot Range of South East Queensland.
+Mount Flinders is the most striking feature of the local landscape and its base is just over 11 kms drive from the surgery.

 Acknowledgement of Country

 The practice is situated in the suburb of Purga, in the City of Ipswich.
 The placename Purga comes from the Yuggera / Yugarabul Aboriginal languages, in which ‘pur-pur’ means ‘meeting place’.

 (Please see the Indigenous Language Resources South-East QLD Placenames, produced by the State Library of Queensland).

 The Flinders Peak Medical Centre pays its respect to the First Nationals peoples.
 The practice acknowledges the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and the traditional custodians of the lands where we live, learn and work.